-- \Use the subject line correctly.
-Each e-mail you send to me must include the following subject line: Course number, your first and last name, and the subject you are writing about For example, if I were a student in BA 10 (Intro to Business), the subject line on my email would be as follows: BA 10 Mark Oller Question about homework - 2.
+- 1. Use the subject line correctly.
+Each e-mail you send to me must include the following subject line:

+Course number, your first and last name, and the subject you are writing about would be as follows: BA 10 Mark Oller Question about homework - 2.
 Use the spell checker.
 Be accurate and be professional.
-People judge you based on how well you control the English language; especially when it is written. - 3.
-Use proper grammar.
+People judge you based on how well you control the English language; especially when it is written. - Use proper grammar.
 Make a habit of constantly improving the way you communicate.
 Don't use text message lingo.
 The grammar you use creates an impression for others.
 Give them the impression that you are intelligent.